This post was most recently updated on February 19th, 2019

 Contributed by Rachel on Earth’s Magical Places

 Rosenborg Castle, found in Copenhagen (Denmark) is a castle quite unlike anything else.
 Built in the early 17th century by one of the most famous Scandinavian kings: Christian IV, the castle is rich with history.
 What more, its beautiful red brick walls and tall towers are the perfect picture of Dutch Renaissance architecture, which means that the castle wouldn’t look out of place in a Disney Movie.
+It is one of the most beautiful castles of the world.
 For a price of 110 DKK, you can tour the castle’s well-preserved rooms that are a celebration of wealth.
 Walking through them, you will feel like you’ve journeyed back in time to Denmark’s period of absolute monarchy.

 This said, the highlight of visiting this beautiful castle is no doubt the chance to see Denmark’s Crown Jewels, which are kept here.
 The beauty of these ornate pieces is hard to put into words and they certainly put most jewelry collections to shame!
 So now I’ve convinced you to visit Rosenborg Castle, you’re probably wondering how to get there… Well, it couldn’t be easier as the castle is actually located right in the heart of Copenhagen.
 In this way, there’s simply no excuse not to visit Rosenborg castle when you’re in Denmark.